juxor/afaq/markdown/secG2.md

 perspectives on possession, capitalist property rights and voluntary association.
 Once the differences in terminology are understood, the differences are not impossible to reconcile.

+[‹ G.1 Are individualist anarchists anti-capitalist?](/afaq/secG1.html "Go to
+previous page" ) [up](/afaq/secGcon.html "Go to parent page" ) [G.3 Is
+"anarcho"-capitalism a new form of individualist anarchism?
+›](/afaq/secG3.html "Go to next page" )